• Menu

 Kunming, China, photo: Denver Sister Cities International

 Denver’s eighth sister city, Kunming, China is known as “the city of eternal spring” due to its mild year-round climate.
-The city is bustling with cultural diversity, picturesque landscape, and acts as a central economic hub between China, India, and Southeast Asia.
-The relationship between Denver and Kunming is one that includes higher-level government sharing, trade relations, and mutual respect.
-Celebrating the 15th anniversary of the relationship, the Kunming government sent a Peacock sculpture as a symbol of eternal good fortune.
-The sculpture is displayed at the Denver Zoo’s Carousel Meadow.
+The city is bustling with cultural diversity, and picturesque landscape, and acts as a central economic hub between China, India, and Southeast Asia.
+The relationship between Denver and Kunming includes higher-level government sharing, trade relations, and mutual respect.

-The City of Kunming Park is located at Sherman Street and Harvard Avenue – across from the Harvard Gulch Park.
+The City of Kunming Park is located at Sherman Street and Harvard Avenue – across from Harvard Gulch Park.

 Axum, Ethiopia